 At Bloom, we know Australians shouldn’t have to choose between doing well and doing good.

-This shift is showcasing a great opportunity for investment into companies that have controlled their emissions.
-For instance, for 7 years in a row*, the Australian Deloitte Cleantech index (tracking cleantech stocks listed in Australia against the ASX200), has
+This shift is showcasing a great opportunity for investment in companies that have controlled their emissions.
+For instance, for 7 years in a row*, the Australian Deloitte Cleantech index (tracking cleantech stocks listed in Australia against the ASX200) has outperformed the ASX200.

-*"As of December 2020, according to Deloitte DACT Index.
-Please note past performance is not an indicator of future performance and this data is provided solely for educational purposes.
+*"As of October 2022, according to Deloitte DACT Index.
+Please note past performance is not an indicator of future performance, and this data is provided solely for educational purposes.
 Before making any decisions affecting your financial situation you should consult a professional advisor."

 Can Climate Impact Investing contribute to solving global issues?

 Impact Investing can leverage the “17 Sustainable Development Goals”, set forward by the United Nations.
 Such goals include improving areas such as (but are not limited to) Clean Water, World Hunger, Clean Energy and Sustainable Communities.

 Addressing these issues can all be tackled through Impact Investing, especially Climate Impact Investing.
 According to the IPCC, the world is required to invest about 2.4 trillion USD 2010 every year until 2035 into the energy system (which is about 2.5% of the world GDP), to be able to limit global warming to 1.5°C.